slackapi/python-slack-sdk/docs/content/legacy/basic_usage.md

 ## Joining a channel

 Channels are the social hub of most Slack teams.
-Here\'s how you hop into one:
+Here's how you hop into one:

 ``` python